parsa-mostafaie/learnflow-filament/README.md

     php artisan migrate:fresh --seed
     ```

-8. Seed database from excel file:
+8. Seed database from excel file: [optional]

     ```bash
     php artisan import:courses ./words.xlsx
     ```

+9. Prefetch Google fonts: [optional]

+    If you want to make sure fonts are ready to go before anyone visits your site, you can prefetch them with this artisan command.

+    ```bash
+    php artisan google-fonts:fetch
+    ```

-9. Optimize For Better Performance:
+10. Optimize For Better Performance:

     ```bash
     php artisan optimize:clear